My name is Pooja Parikh. I am 29 years old and I live in Edmond, Oklahoma.

 I have a disease called Hidradenitis Suppurativa, which has determined much of my life throughout the past several years (you can read about my story here).
 My family and I have been through more than I could have ever imagined–in less than a year’s time, I went from running my first full marathon to being so sick that I was in a wheelchair and completely dependent on others for menial tasks like brushing my teeth or feeding myself.
 I know and have experienced the true horror of this disease, and I want to try to provide any advice/help/support to anyone suffering from it as well.

-Four years ago, I tried an elimination diet using the Paleo Diet as a base and later reintroducing foods to find what foods were potential triggers for me.
+Five years ago, I tried an elimination diet using the Paleo Diet as a base and later reintroducing foods to find what foods were potential triggers for me.
 At that time, I found that nightshades were my main triggers, and I have steered clear of them since then.
 Now I am on the Autoimmune Protocol (AIP–hence the name AIPooja!), which I’ve learned is more of a lifestyle than simply a diet.
 I’m seeking healing, peace, wellness, and some sense of normalcy.

-I read various fitness/health/food blogs, and although I love them and keep up with them daily, there is a large part of me that feels unable to relate.
+I read various fitness/health/food blogs, and although I love them and keep up with them on a regular basis, there is a large part of me that feels unable to relate.
 The various Paleo blogs I read inspire me, but I am often unable to access or afford some of the ingredients they use, so I tend to improvise to find ways to get creative with food.
 Another large limiting factor for me is time–as a working grad student, it can be difficult to spend large amounts of time in the kitchen.
 Most of the recipes and tips I share on this blog will help those who want to try Paleo/AIP, but feel like they have too busy of a schedule to fully commit.